tmux-plugins/tmux-continuum/README.md

 or server restarts, if the machine is on, tmux will be there how you left it off the last time it was used.

+Note: this plugin was recently renamed from `tmux-resurrect-auto` to `tmux-continuum`.
+Option names have changed too, so don't forget to update them if you're doing an upgrade.

 #### Continuous saving

 Tmux environment will be saved at the interval of 15 minutes.
 All the saving